jgtolentino/saricoach-retail-insights/README.md

   * **📊 Real-Time Dashboard:** "Square-style" visualization of revenue, volume, and traffic trends.
   * **🧠 Context-Aware Coach:** The AI doesn't just chat; it *sees* your store's data.
 It knows your sales are down 5% before you ask.
-  * **🛡️ Fail-Safe Data Layer:** Automatically switches between "Live Database" mode and "Kaggle/CSV" mode for resilience.
+  * **🛡️ Fail-Safe Data Layer:** Automatically switches betien "Live Database" mode and "Kaggle/CSV" mode for resilience.

 -----